Pantamis/Bitwig-Launchkey-61/README.md

 # Bitwig-Launchkey-61
-Controller Script forthe Novation Launchkey 61 in Bitwig Studio
+Controller Script for the Novation Launchkey 61 in Bitwig Studio